asifraja/digger-hub/README.md

 Local and Remote Machines Management Client

 TODO:
-Connect via SSH.
+-Connect via SSH.
-Install dotnet core on the server. intsall agent on the server.
+-Install dotnet core on the server.
+-intsall agent on the server.